onthebusiness/harelang.org/content/blog/2021-03-14-A-self-hosting-toolchain.md

 We also have Michael Forney working in a paid part-time position on qbe, which we use for code generation, to help add support for new architectures: i686, riscv64, 32-bit ARM platforms, and ppc64 &mdash; and one of our newest contributors is a PowerPC expert who volunteered to help with the latter.
-Eyal Sawady will be joining SourceHut as a part-time paid intern this week, and will mostly be focusing on Hare.
+Ember Sawady will be joining SourceHut as a part-time paid intern this week, and will mostly be focusing on Hare.
 I also plan on doing some exploratory work towards BSD and Haiku ports, and Michael will be looking into a Plan 9 port.